Dana94/2019-website/blog/2019-coders-review-part-2.md

 I appreciate that Hoffman-Andrews sought out a way to alleviate this problem even after he already left Twitter after witnessing the uncontrollable “dogpiling” on the site.
 If Twitter had gotten control of the situation sooner, maybe things would not have gotten as bad as they did.

 Aside from harassment, we can all agree that there are some extremely inappropriate (if not illegal) content on the internet.
 Online moderators is definitely a thankless job.
-They spend their hours purposely searching for obscene, horrific, or damaging material online just to report or remove it.
+They spend their hours _purposely searching_ for obscene, horrific, or damaging material online just to report or remove it.
 Unfortunately, this is a job that we don’t expect to be able to use AI for because the data teaching machines is problematic in itself.
-What if the messages were filtered before posting them?
+What if the messages were filtered _before_ posting them?
 Cursing would be obvious, but what about common statements initiating threats to others?
 It’s easier to lock the gate than to wrangle the horses once they’ve left the stable.

-## Standing Against Your Company’s Decisions
+## Standing against your company’s decisions

 When Google employees found out their company was involved in building technology for the military drones for image recognition, there was strong pushback.